 It is recommended that a short breaks / social opportunity overview group is established for a defined period that should include key Social Services children and adult staff that are representative of all disability groups.
+The aim of the group is to increase the range of social opportunities for young disabled people and to make recommendations about how they might be improved.

-It is recommended that the best value service review endorses and supports the development of the Nottinghamshire Integrated Transport project to more effectively and efficiently utilise the total transport resources of the County Council.
+It is recommended that the best value service review endorses and supports the development of the Nottinghamshire Integrated Transport project to more effectively and efficiently utilise the total transport resources of the County Council and improve information on transport availability.
 This will ensure that a best value outcome is achieved with a very practical measure for many Nottinghamshire residents, particularly for people with disabilities.

 It is recommended that the current situation and requirements for lifetime homes design in Nottinghamshire is considered through a workshop of specialist disability fieldwork staff.
-This should then assist the work of the County's Access Officer in influencing the District-based Countywide Access Officers group in shaping future policy on lifetime homes design.
+This should then assist the work of the County's Access Officer in seek to influence the District-based Countywide Access Officers group in shaping future policy on lifetime homes design.